-A barrier that we faced was students with weak or lacking skills on the learning progression in mathematics and ELA.
+A barrier that we faced was students with weak or lacking skills on the learning progression in mathematics and ELA and the need to address social and emotional learning.
 We also continue to have parents remove their children from reading.
-These barriers have been addressed by implementing procedures for removing students from reading and with the use of iReady in math to address skill deficits.
+These barriers have been addressed by implementing procedures for removing students from reading, creating an online reading course and with the use of iReady in math to address skill deficits.
 IReady has a reporting tool that shows student growth on target standards